grking/xxcmd/README.md

 # Installation

 Requires Python 3.
-Easy install through `pip`.
+Installation is simple using `pip`.

 On Ubuntu: